Orinoco crocodile: Reproduction

 When water recedes in the dry season, Orinoco crocodiles retreat to burrows they excavate into the riverbanks.
 The adult pair mates during the drier period of the year.
 Adult males attract the females by roaring.
 The females often outnumber the males two to one and appear to select the males with the deepest roars.
 In a reintroduced population, only 6 of 14 potential adult males parented over 90% of eggs laid.
 Usually 14 weeks after mating, the female crocodile will dig a nest and lay about 40 eggs.
-It is a hole-nester, as are all crocodilians, and it usually makes its nest on a sand bank.
+It is a hole-nester, and it usually makes its nest on a sand bank.
 The eggs incubate under a mixture of soil and rotting vegetation for around three months.
+The eggs experience temperature-dependent sex determination.
 The most common predator of buried eggs are tegu lizards although the tegus are sometimes caught and killed by the mother crocodile.
 During the night the young hatch and call to their mother; she digs them out of the nest and carries them to the water, which is considerably higher at this point.
-Young Orinoco crocodiles are often at risk from predation by American black vultures, tegu lizards, anacondas, caimans, coatis, jaguars, and other carnivores, though these species are sometimes also caught and killed by the defending mother crocodile.
+Young Orinoco crocodiles are often at risk from predation by American black vultures, tegu lizards, green anacondas, caimans, South American coatis, jaguars, and other carnivores, though these species are sometimes also caught and killed by the defending mother crocodile.
 Adults have no predators except for humans.
 Females have defended pods of juveniles for over three years, though closer to one year to independence is generally most common.
 A study of captive Orinoco crocodiles noted the aggressive behavior of adults while nesting and noted that the normally relatively docile crocodilians could not be approached while they were actively brooding.
 Without persecution, it is possible that Orinoco crocodiles may reach a lifespan of 70–80 years.